cloudkernel-tech/kerloud_gitbook/en/ADVANCEDDEV.md

 **Build and upload firmware**

-The firmware can be built for Kerloud autopilot via the make command:
+The firmware can be built for Kerloud Mini autopilot via the make command:

     make px4_fmu-v3_default